Draught proofing and insulating your home

 Ideally, insulation should be installed in the ceiling, walls and floors of your home to create a sealed envelope which acts like a thermos in winter to keep heat inside, and like an esky in summer, to keep heat out.

-Floor and wall insulation can also greatly improve your house’s energy efficiency.
+Floor and wall insulation can greatly improve your house’s energy efficiency.

 There are several factors to consider when it comes to bulk insulation: